Written by Federico Dellepiane, native Argentine and Dulce de Leche lover.

-Legend has it that Dulce de Leche was discovered by accident in Argentina by the seemingly forgetful maid of Manuel de Rosa.
-The story goes she was cooking milk and sugar when she was unexpectedly called away.
-On her return, she discovered the milk had transformed into the thick brown sweet goo that is Dulce de Leche.
+Dulce de Leche was discovered by accident in Argentina by the seemingly forgetful maid of General Manuel de Rosas.
+The history behind this famous dessert is an interesting one.
+The maid was busy cooking milk and sugar in order to prepare some desserts for the General.
+Unfortunately (or fortunately for us looking backward) she was unexpectedly called away amidst her cooking.
+When she returned, she discovered the milk had transformed into the thick brown sweet goo that we now know as Dulce de Leche.
 The first historical reference to the Argentinian dessert comes from a peace meeting between Juan Manuel de Rosa and his political enemy, Juan Lavalle, in 1829.

 - 4 cups milk